tsetliff/web-app-framework/README.md

 * Examples of how to use a persistance (database) and view, but nothing is included by default.
 * A handful of common simple objects that you can optionally use (Session, Request, Response)

-== General flow for my example project
+## Example flow when using this framework
-An http request happens: http://yoursite/hello/world
+An http POST happens: http://yoursite/account/save

-Apache rewrite sends everything to http://yoursite/index.php behind the scenes with a path of /hello/world
+Apache rewrite sends everything to http://yoursite/index.php behind the scenes with a path of /account/save

-index.php calls the router code that in turn loads the controller hello and calls the method worldAction.
+index.php calls the routing code that loads the controller account and calls the method saveAction.

+The controller then makes sure the person is logged in and is who they say they are.

+The controller then does data validaton to make sure everything being passed in is sane.

+The controller then asks the dependency injection container for the AccountManager.
+The dependency injector makes another call to create an AccountRepository that then requries and so creates a PDO connection to the database as a singleton.
+The AccountManager is returned with everything it needs.

+The controller then uses the AccountManager to save the object.

+The controller then returns a json encoded response indicating everything went well.

+## Installation

+## Write Something Small

+## Unit Testing